Bernoulli process: The Cantor set

 gives the Cantor function, as conventionally defined.
 This is one reason why the set $\{H,T\}^\mathbb{N}$ is sometimes called the Cantor set.

 Odometer

 Another way to create a dynamical system is to define an odometer.
 Informally, this is exactly what it sounds like: just "add one" to the first position, and let the odometer "roll over" by using carry bits as the odometer rolls over.
 This is nothing more than base-two addition on the set of infinite strings.
-Since addition forms a group (mathematics), and the Bernoulli process was already given a topology, above, this provides a simple example of a topological group.
+Since addition forms a group, and the Bernoulli process was already given a topology, above, this provides a simple example of a topological group.